 Nel Noddings is currently the Jacks Professor Emeriti of Child Education at Stanford University; she also holds the John W. Porter Chair in Urban Education at Eastern Michigan University.
 She gained a bachelor’s degree in mathematics from Montclair State College, New Jersey; a master’s degree in mathematics from Rutgers University, New Jersey; and a doctorate in educational philosophy from Stanford University.
 From 1949 to 1972, Nel Noddings was an elementary and high school teacher and administrator in New Jersey public schools.
 During this time she was able to undertake some research in the area of mathematics and education, but she changed her focus to the broader realm of educational theory and philosophy for her PhD at Stanford.
 After receiving her Ph.D. in 1975, and serving brief periods of time on the faculties of Pennsylvania State University and the University of Chicago (where she directed the University’s Laboratory School), Nel Noddings joined the faculty at Stanford in 1977.
 At Stanford, she was recognized as an outstanding teacher and served in various positions including as the acting dean of the School of Education.
 In 1992, she was named the Jacks Professor of Child Education – a position she held until she retired in 1998.
 She went on to teach the philosophy of education at Columbia University until 2000.
 In 2001 she held the A. Lindsay O’Connor Professorship of American Institutions at Colgate University and has also held the Libra Professorship at the University of Southern Maine.
 Nel Noddings is also a former president of both the Philosophy of Education Society and the John Dewey Society.
 Noddings has been a member of the Kappa Delta Pi Laureate chapter and holds many other awards and recognitions.

 Nel Noddings was deeply influenced by her own experience of being taught.
 As Flinders (2001: 210) has noted, schooling played a central role in her life, ‘and her early experiences with caring teachers contributed to a life-long interest in student-teacher relations’.
 He also comments that Noddings’ academic passions, first in mathematics and later in philosophy, ‘also originated in her admiration for the teachers who taught them, and only afterwards in the demands of the subject matter itself’.
 Nel Noddings herself has listed three categories of things that she knows matter to her because of observing herself: domestic life, learning and writing, and living life as a moral quest (O’Toole 1998).
-She describes herself as ‘incurably domestic’ – not just because she has raised ‘a flock of kids’ (10 in all) and stayed married to the same man for 48 years (in 1998).
+She describes herself as ‘incurably domestic’ – not just because she has raised ‘a flock of kids’ (10 in all) and stayed married to the same man for 48 years (in 1998) (her husband, Jim Noddings, died in 2012).
 Nel Noddings knows it because she likes ‘order in the kitchen, a fresh tablecloth, flowers on the table and food waiting for guests’.
 She added, ‘I like having pets and kids around’.
 Feminists, she commented, sometimes find it hard to admit such things matter to them.
 (All from O’Toole 1998).

 Nel Noddings is closely identified with the promotion of the ethics of care, – the argument that caring should be a foundation for ethical decision-making.
 Her first major work Caring (1984) explored what she described as a ‘feminine approach to ethics and moral education’.Her argument starts from the position that care is basic in human life – that all people want to be cared for (Noddings 2002: 11).
 She also starts from the position that while men and women are guided by an ethic of care, ‘natural’ caring – ‘a form of caring that does not require an ethical effort to motivate it (although it may require considerable physical and mental effort in responding to needs)’ can have a significant basis in women’s experience (ibid.: 2).
 ‘Natural caring’, thus, is a moral attitude – ‘a longing for goodness that arises out of the experience or memory of being cared for’ (Flinders 2001: 211).
 On this basis Nel Noddings explores the notion of ethical caring – ‘a state of being in relation, characterized by receptivity, relatedness and engrossment’ (op. cit.).